Bill Leithhead's Fungi Links

 Flickr Slime Mold Group

 Mushroom Research Foundation, Thailand Intriguing Asian-based group.
-See some photos
+Interesting, but some content might be out of date or non-existent..

 Google search on some fungal aroma search terms.
-Searched on fungi aroma volatiles profile GC MS. Interests me because my background is in organic chemistry.
+Searched on fungi aroma volatiles profile GC MS. Interests me because my background is in organic chemistry with a special interest in aroma head-space analysis by GC-MS. Search terms in Google Scholar are fungi+aroma+volatiles+profile+GC+MS.

 Types of Fungi Excellently-illustrated British site showing classification based upon spore production.